DrehanM/PintOperatingSystem/doc/project2.md

 ### Algorithms
 The majority of this aspect of priority scheduling is already implemented in the `list` library file and in `schedule` within `thread.c`.
 We will change `list_pop_front` to `list_max` in the `next_thread_to_run` function of `thread.c` so that when a new thread is chosen from the ready queue it chooses the one with highest priority.

+If multiple threads have the same priority and are the highest priority threads then `list_max` will identify the whichever of these threads is closest to the front of `ready_list`.
+Consequently, to maintain round-robin scheduling among threads with equal priority we will add threads to the back of `ready_list` rather than the front.

 ### Synchronization
 Synchronization is already handled by the thread scheduler, so this is not of concern.